circleci/circleci-docs/jekyll/_docs/ios-code-signing.md

 ```
 machine:
   environment:
-    GYM_CODE_SIGNING_IDENTITY: "iPhone Distribution: Acme Inc.
+    GYM_CODE_SIGNING_IDENTITY: "iPhone Distribution: Acme Inc. (GL31ZZ3256)"
-(GL31ZZ3256)"

 deployment:
   beta_distribution:
     branch: master
      commands:
-       - gym
+       - fastlane gym
 ```

 You should take a few minutes to read [the documentation on deployments using CircleCI]({{ site.baseurl }}/configuration/#deployment).
-The deployment stanza above instructs CircleCI to run the `gym` command on each successful build of the `master` branch.
+The deployment stanza above instructs CircleCI to run the `fastlane gym` command on each successful build of the `master` branch.
 The `beta_distribution` is just a name for the deployment.
 You can use any name here.

-You might need to pass additional parameters to `gym` to specify exactly which configuration to build, but in most cases these are not necessary.
-You should run `gym` locally specifying `GYM_CODE_SIGNING_IDENTITY ` or `--codesigning_identity` until you get a signed app.
+You might need to pass additional parameters to `fastlane gym` to specify exactly which configuration to build, but in most cases these are not necessary.
+If you are having problems building a signed app, you can run the `fastlane gym` command locally specifying `GYM_CODE_SIGNING_IDENTITY ` or `--codesigning_identity` (and any other options that are necessary) until you manage to generate a signed app locally.
+You can then edit the command in your `circle.yml` file as necessary.

 ```
 deployment: